Jan 6, 2026

 Electronic parts, on the other hand, often denote parts or accessories of finished electronic goods.
 These could include items like printed circuit boards, control panels, or device-specific assemblies, which sometimes are classified under the broader equipment’s code if they are recognizably parts of that equipment.

 In practice, distinguishing between a “component” and a “part” can affect the HS code selection.
-For example, a bare printed circuit board (PCB) has a dedicated code (HS 8534 for printed circuits) while an assembled control panel might fall under HS 8537 as an assembly for electrical control.
+For example, a bare printed circuit board (PCB) has a dedicated HS code (HS 8534 for printed circuits) while an assembled control panel might fall under HS 8537 as an assembly for electrical control.
 Even certain advanced boards that include chips could be classified as electronic integrated circuits (HS 8542) if they function as such.
 The key is understanding whether the item is a generic component used across many devices or a part intended for a specific device.

 In short, components have standalone codes, while parts sometimes must be classified in context, making careful analysis crucial.